-Many people who charter a bareboat are beginner sailors.
-In other words, they have no boating or sailing experience.
+Many people who charter a bareboat are beginner sailors — in other words, they have little to no boating or sailing experience.
+The good news?
+All of our vessels are motorised, so you don’t have to use the sails at all if you prefer.

-We have protocols to support our guests in taking their boats out with complete confidence and freedom.
-However, there are some ways to prepare a beginner crew for a charter; just for peace of mind, particularly if they want to sail.
+We have protocols to support our guests so they can take their boats out with confidence and freedom.
+That said, there are a few ways to prepare a beginner crew for a charter — just for peace of mind, particularly if they want to try sailing.

 Note that swimming in the open water is different from swimming in a pool.